RCI-Royal Caribbean International is looking into arranging trial cruises to convince regulators it can successfully run COVID-era sailings.

 The cruise lines cannot promise volunteer passengers future reward or employment.

-The simulated cruises will feature activities many cruisers love - from onboard entertainment to private island shore trips - but they will also include trialing what would happen in case a passenger tested positive for Coronavirus, such as cabin confinement and quarantine.
+The simulated voyages will feature activities many cruisers love - from onboard entertainment to private island shore trips - but they will also include trialing what would happen in case a passenger tested positive for Coronavirus, such as cabin confinement and quarantine.

 The mock cruises have to meet the CDC requirements for onboard hand hygiene, social distancing, and face coverings.
 Laboratory testing will take place for all crew members and guests when they embark and disembark.

-The cruise company must send a report after the mock trip is completed, which the Centers will review, provide feedback, and issue a COVID-19 Conditional Sailing Certificate to assume all requirements have been met.
+The company must send a report after the mock trip is completed, which the Centers will review, provide feedback, and issue a COVID-19 Conditional Sailing Certificate to assume all requirements have been met.

 Royal Caribbean International is currently gathering information from people who have expressed interest via the line's "Volunteers of the Seas" Facebook page.
 It will be in touch with them once Royal Caribbean has finalized plans.